MoizQureshi1/MoizQureshi1/README.md

 - 👋 Hi, I’m @MoizQureshi1
 - 👀 I’m interested in AI, Metaverse and Web3.0
 - 🌱 I’m currently learning "Cloud Applied Generative AI Engineer".
 - 💞️ I’m looking to collaborate on AI.
+- I'm front-end developer and study on GIAIC.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...